In Quebec, friends come together to throw 'dream wedding' for terminal cancer patient | CBC News

 When the ceremony was over, Gallant had to return to the hospital for the night.

-A few nights earlier, she had contacted a friend of hers at the Hôtel-Dieu and obtained permission for Pilote sleep over in Gallant's room.
+A few nights earlier, she had contacted a friend at the Hôtel-Dieu and obtained permission for Pilote sleep over in Gallant's room.

 She even called the nurse in charge of Gallant's ward to make sure Pilote didn't have to sleep in a chair by his new wife's bedside.